RetroAchievements/docs/docs/guidelines/content/achievement-set-requirements.md

   - Regarding compilation games, such as [Intellivision Classic Games (PlayStation)](https://retroachievements.org/game/13908), it is not required for every game in the compilation to have achievements.
 However, those that do have achievements must adhere to the above policy.
 - **Dynamic Rich Presence**
    - Dynamic Rich Presence has output that changes depending on things happening in the game.
    - Legacy sets with non-dynamic Rich Presence are added to the [No Dynamic RP](https://retroachievements.org/game/3083) hub.
-Please update when possible.
+Please update it when possible.
 - **Progression and Win Conditions marked** on applicable achievements.
 See [Progression and Win Condition Typing](/guidelines/content/progression-and-win-condition-guidelines) for full guidelines
 - **Protection** for situations where the players can get achievements without effort, such as:
   - Demo mode;